EARLY CAREER COUNCIL

 Access to mailing lists: NfoLD-public, NfoLD-wide, Action group-specific, and Early career-specific (in progress)

 Access to the NfoLD website as a user (in progress)

 Listing in NfoLD Life Detection Research Directory (in progress)

 As with all NfoLD members, early career members should refer to, and abide by, the guidelines in the NfoLD Rules of the Road when interacting with the NfoLD community in order to maintain a safe, diverse, transparent and productive research environment.
 Violation of these stipulations will result in disaffiliation.

 REQUESTING TO JOIN THE EARLY CAREER COUNCIL

 If you are not yet a member of NfoLD, please request affiliate member status here.
 The affiliate member application form includes an option to request membership on the Early Career Council.

-If you are already a member of NfoLD as part of a Steering Committee research project, or have previously obtained affiliate membership status, please click here to express your interest in joining the Early Career Council or other Action Groups.
+If you are already a member of NfoLD as part of a Steering Committee research project, or have previously obtained affiliate membership status but would now like to join the ECC, please send us an email to indicate your interest.